First-order ANIL provably learns representations despite overparametrization: Discussion

-Previous works on model-agnostic methods and matrix factorisation consider a well-specified learning architecture, \ie $k'=k$ \citep{tripuraneni2021provable,thekumparampil2021statistically,collins2022maml}. \cref{thm:main} instead states that FO-ANIL learns the shared representation, even with misspecifications ($k'>k$).
-In practical settings, the true dimension $k$ is hidden and estimating it is part of learning the representation.
-Model-agnostic methods are truly \textit{agnostic}, since they still learn correctly when largely misspecified (\eg $k'=d$). \cref{thm:main} illustrates the adaptivity of model-agnostic methods, which we believe contributes to their empirical success.
-In addition, \cref{thm:main} answers the conjecture of \citet{saunshi2020sample}.
+\paragraph{No prior structure knowledge.} Previous works on model-agnostic methods and matrix factorization consider a well-specified learning architecture, \ie $k'=k$ \citep{tripuraneni2021provable,thekumparampil2021statistically,collins2022maml}.
+In practical settings, the true dimension $k$ is hidden, and estimating it is part of learning the representation. \cref{thm:main} instead states that FO-ANIL recovers this hidden true dimension $k$ asymptotically when misspecified ($k'>k$) and still learns good shared representation despite overparametrization (\eg $k'=d$). \cref{thm:main} thus illustrates the adaptivity of model-agnostic methods, which we believe contributes to their empirical success.

-Proving good convergence of FO-ANIL despite misspecification is the main technical challenge of this work.
-When correctly specified, it is sufficient to prove that FO-ANIL learns the subspace spanned by $B_{\star}$, which is measured by the principal angle distance by \citet{collins2022maml}.
-When misspecified, this measure is always $1$ and poorly reflects how good is the learnt representation.
+Proving good convergence of FO-ANIL despite misspecification in network width is the main technical challenge of this work.
+When correctly specified, it is sufficient to prove that FO-ANIL learns the subspace spanned by $B_{\star}$, which is simply measured by the principal angle distance by \citet{collins2022maml}.
+When largely misspecified ($k'=d$), this measure is always $1$ and poorly reflects how good is the learned representation.
 Instead of a single measure, two phenomena are quantified here.
-FO-ANIL indeed not only learns the low-dimensional subspace, but it also unlearns its orthogonal complement.\footnote{Although \citet{saunshi2020sample} consider a misspecified setting, the orthogonal complement is neither unlearnt in their case, since they assume an infinite number of samples per task (see \textit{Infinite tasks model} paragraph).} More precisely, misspecification sets additional difficulties in controlling simultaneously the variables $w_t$ and $B_t$ through iterations.
+FO-ANIL indeed not only learns the low-dimensional subspace, but it also unlearns its orthogonal complement.\footnote{Although \citet{saunshi2020sample} consider a misspecified setting, the orthogonal complement is not unlearned in their case, since they assume an infinite number of samples per task (see \textit{Infinite tasks model} paragraph).} More precisely, misspecification sets additional difficulties in controlling simultaneously the variables $w_t$ and $B_t$ through iterations.
 When $k'=k$, this control is possible by lower bounding the singular values of $B_t$.
 A similar argument is however not possible when $k'>k$, as the matrix $B_t$ is now rank deficient (at least asymptotically).
-To overcome this challenge, we use a different initialisation regime and analysis techniques with respect to \citet{saunshi2020sample,collins2022maml}.
-These advanced techniques allow to prove convergence of FO-ANIL with different assumptions on both the model and the initialisation regime, as explained below.
+To overcome this challenge, we use a different initialization regime and analysis techniques with respect to \citet{saunshi2020sample,collins2022maml}.
+These advanced techniques allow to prove convergence of FO-ANIL with different assumptions on both the model and the initialization regime, as explained below.